Marcdh3/marcdh3.github.io/_publications/2018-12-solarview-georgia-solar-adoption-in-context-1.md

 title: "SolarView: Georgia Solar Adoption in Context"
 collection: publications
 permalink: /publication/2018-12-solarview-georgia-solar-adoption-in-context
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper describes the data collection process to ceate the SolarView database, a resource that would help researchers interested in the context underlying solar adoption on the local scale of governance/'
 date: 2018-12
 venue: 'Data'
 paperurl: 'https://www.mdpi.com/2306-5729/3/4/61'